 For most people, coughing, sneezing and teary eyes are temporary symptoms.
 People with chronic respiratory problems, like asthma and COPD should avoid red tide areas.

 If your pet swims in a red tide patch at the beach, a thorough freshwater rinse as soon as possible is essential.
 Don’t let your pet play in any sea foam – the foam has been shown to be more toxic than water.

-Please enjoy the live beach cams below that offer visitors a real-time view of our destination complimentary of our partners.
+Please see the live beach cams below that offer visitors a real-time view of our destination complimentary of our partners.

 What to do this week

 To get you started, here’s a guide to what to do the week of Aug.
 13-19, 2018.

 Click here for a list of museums, historic sites, tours, live theater, shopping, farmers markets and more that can make your day away from the beach a fun one.